History of Belgium in Timeline

 1984: Modification of Belgian Nationality Law

-1990: Forest Cover in Belgium
+1990: Forest cover in Belgium

-In 1990, forest cover in Belgium was around 677,400 hectares (ha).
+In 1990, forest cover in Belgium was around 677,400 hectares.

-1993: Transition to federal structure
+1993: Transition to a federal structure

-1998: Sunday Church Attendance
+1998: Sunday Church Attendance Statistics

 1999: End of Christian Democrat coalition governments